chris-lovejoy/medical-pdf-reader/README.md

 #### 2. Add your API keys to .env
 The format is specified in [.env.example](.env.example).

-(Note: if you don't add a hugging face API key, some of the unit tests will fail.
+(Note: if you don't add a hugging face API key, some of the unit tests may fail.
 You can prevent this by commenting out using the huggingface API import in [models.py](./src/models.py).)

-#### 3. Modify models and parameters in [models.py](./src/models.py), as per preference
+#### 3. Modify models and parameters in [models.py](./src/models.py), as per preference (Optional)

 <!-- TODO: consider adding a new config.py file with other considerations -->